-When Melbourne companies approach Dream Engine to create a video production for them, one of the first points of discussion is about the length of the video.
+When Melbourne companies approach Dream Engine to create a video production for them, whether it is a live event video, training video or corporate video, one of the first points of discussion is about the length of the video.

 Viewers have ever-diminishing attention spans.
 There are a range of distractions competing for their focus.
 It’s more effective to hold the attention of a viewer with your video production for a short period of time and have them watch the whole video, than it is to hold their attention for a long time, only to see them turn off half way.

 By viewers watching your full video production, you will take them on a journey.
 You can raise issues in the earlier part of the video production, and then sum up and provide answers in the second half.